Add Static Files

 ...

-As stated earlier, the static files are placed into the UI output directory (e.g., _) in the published site by default.
-In this directory, we see the css, font, img and js folders, which are static folders provided by the default UI.
-We also see the static folder and the favicon files we added to the UI project in the first step.
-We do not see the helpers, partials, and layouts folders since they are not static files.
+As stated earlier, static files are copied to the UI output directory (e.g., _) in the published site by default.
+In this directory, we see the css, font, img and js folders, all static folders provided by the default UI.
+We also see the about folder and the favicon files we added to the UI project in the first step.
+We do not see the helpers, partials, and layouts folders since they’re not static files.
+We also don’t see the .DS_Store file since it’s a hidden file.

 If the UI output directory is where you want static files to end up, there’s nothing else you have to do.
 If you want all or some of the static files to be moved to the site root, you need to add additional configuration to promote them.